Structure of non-global logarithms with Cambridge/Aachen clustering: Introduction

 The dependence of non-global observables on the jet algorithm manifests itself through two distinct mechanisms.
 First, the clustering sequence of the algorithm modifies the phase space available to primary (or ``global'') soft–collinear radiation and generates a tower of clustering logarithms (CLs) \cite{Banfi:2005gj, Banfi:2010pa, Kerfa:2012yae}.
 Second, the algorithm alters the survival probability of correlated secondary emissions that are the source of NGLs.
 These two effects — the modification of primary emission contributions (CLs) and the reshaping of secondary emission patterns (NGLs) — need therefore be treated within a unified framework to achieve a controlled resummation, at least at single-logarithmic accuracy.

-Over the past two decades, substantial progress has been achieved for particular jet definitions.
-For the anti-$k_t$ algorithm \cite{Cacciari:2008gp}, whose rigid cone-like clustering simplifies the geometry of final-state jets, the resummation of NGLs has been attained using various approaches.
-These include, in the large-$N_c$ limit, the Monte Carlo (MC) code of Dasgupta and Salam \cite{Dasgupta:2001sh} and the Banfi–Marchesini–Smye (BMS) integro-differential equation \cite{Banfi:2002hw}, together with finite-$N_c$ generalisations \cite{Weigert:2003mm, Hatta:2013iba, Hagiwara:2015bia, Hatta:2020wre}, although the latter have been implemented only for a limited set of observables.
-For the $k_t$ algorithm \cite{Catani:1993hr, Ellis:1993tq}, only MC codes in the large-$N_c$ limit are currently available: the MC of \cite{Dasgupta:2001sh}, which is suited to both double-logarithmic (DL) and single-logarithmic (SL) observables, and the recently developed MC of \cite{Becher:2023znt} within the Soft-Collinear Effective Theory (SCET) framework, which so far treats SL observables only.
-The latter code also applies to the Cambridge/Aachen algorithm \cite{Dokshitzer:1997in, Wobisch:1998wt}.
-To date, no finite-$N_c$ resummation of $k_t$ large logarithms exists in the literature.
-We intend to address this problem in future work.
+Over the past two decades, substantial progress has been made for specific jet definitions.
+For the anti-$k_t$ algorithm \cite{Cacciari:2008gp}, whose rigid cone-like clustering simplifies the geometry of final-state jets, the resummation of NGLs has been achieved through various approaches.
+These include, in the large-$N_c$ limit, the Monte Carlo (MC) code of Dasgupta and Salam \cite{Dasgupta:2001sh} and the Banfi--Marchesini--Smye (BMS) integro-differential equation \cite{Banfi:2002hw}, along with finite-$N_c$ generalisations, both at the cross-section \cite{Weigert:2003mm, Hatta:2013iba, Hagiwara:2015bia, Hatta:2020wre} and amplitude levels \cite{Nagy:2007ty, Nagy:2017ggp, Forshaw:2025fif, Forshaw:2025bmo}, although some of the latter have been implemented only for a limited set of observables.
+The current state-of-the-art for these resummations reaches next-to-leading NGLs accuracy, in the large-$N_c$ limit, \cite{Banfi:2021owj, Banfi:2021xzn, Becher:2023vrh, FerrarioRavasio:2023kyg}.

+For the $k_t$ algorithm \cite{Catani:1993hr, Ellis:1993tq}, only MC codes in the large-$N_c$ limit are currently available: the MC of \cite{Dasgupta:2001sh}, which handles both double-logarithmic (DL) and single-logarithmic (SL) observables, and the recently developed MC of \cite{Becher:2023znt} within the Soft-Collinear Effective Theory (SCET) framework, which currently treats only SL observables.
+The latter code also applies to the Cambridge-Aachen algorithm \cite{Dokshitzer:1997in, Wobisch:1998wt}.
+To date, the state-of-the-art resummation for these algorithms remains at leading NGLs (and CLs) in the large-$N_c$ limit.
+No next-to-leading NGLs (or CLs) or finite-$N_c$ resummations exist in the literature for $k_t$ and/or C/A large logarithms.
+We intend to address these challenges in future work.

 Despite these advances, clustering algorithms differ qualitatively in the way they order emissions and recombine particles and/or pseudo-jets.
 The Cambridge/Aachen algorithm, which clusters purely according to angular separation, presents particular challenges: its clustering does not respect a simple scale ordering and, hence, resummation frameworks based on an evolution in emission hardness are not readily available.
 Consequently, for DL-sensitive observables there is, to date, no compact evolution equation or general-purpose MC algorithm that achieves the same level of automation as for anti-$k_t$ or $k_t$; progress for C/A has therefore relied on ``brute-force'' fixed-order calculations and tailored numerical treatments for specific observables such as the jet mass \cite{Delenda:2012mm, Khelifa-Kerfa:2025cdn}.
 This absence of an ordering variable renders C/A an interesting, yet technically demanding, setup for the study of both CLs and NGLs.